ckeditor/ckeditor4-docs/docs/guide/dev/api_changes/README.md

 ---

-In the {@linkapi CKEDITOR.editor#paste} event, the `evt.data.html` and `evt.data.text` properties are not available anymore.
+In the {@linkapi CKEDITOR.editor#paste CKEDITOR.editor#paste} event, the `evt.data.html` and `evt.data.text` properties are not available anymore.
 They were replaced with `evt.data.dataValue` and `evt.data.type` to help identify the data type.

 ---

-The {@linkapi CKEDITOR.replaceByClassEnabled} option is not available anymore.
-It is now enough to set {@linkapi CKEDITOR.replaceClass} to empty/null to disable the auto-replace.
+The {@linkapi CKEDITOR.replaceByClassEnabled CKEDITOR.replaceByClassEnabled} option is not available anymore.
+It is now enough to set {@linkapi CKEDITOR.replaceClass CKEDITOR.replaceClass} to empty/null to disable the auto-replace.

 ---

-{@linkapi CKEDITOR.dtd.$captionBlock} was removed.
+{@linkapi CKEDITOR.dtd.s-captionBlock CKEDITOR.dtd.$captionBlock} was removed.
 In order to check if one element can appear inside a table caption, use the DTD check instead:

 ``` js
 assert.isTrue( !!CKEDITOR.dtd.caption[ element.getName() ] );